Skip to main content

 The -v option is a volume mount, which mounts your certificates from your local directory into the docker container.
 Make sure to specify the correct origin folder for the certificates, otherwise the command will generate an empty directory inside the container!

-To UPLOAD data from the local machine where the Docker container is running to the Rucio Data Lake, you will need to add that directory as a volume mount (with the -v tag) to the container for it to be accessible inside the container.
-Follow the commands that below.
+To UPLOAD data from the local machine where the Docker container is running to the Rucio Data Lake, you will need to add that directory as a volume mount (with the -v option) to the container for it to be accessible inside the container.
+Follow the commands below.

 To see whether you initialized the Docker container correctly, refer to the Docker documentation.
 For example, you could run: